stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions.md

 expect(number).toBe(2)
 ```

-To test web functionality, async assertions come as a handy alternative.
-Playwright's web-first assertions are tailored to the web and asynchronous. **They're based on the auto-waiting principles for actions and wait / retry until a condition is met or the time out is reached**.
+To test web functionality, though, async assertions come as a handy alternative.

+Playwright's asynchronous web-first assertions are tailored to the web. **They're based on the same auto-waiting principles you already know about and wait / retry until a condition is met or the time out is reached**.

 ```javascript
 // an asynchronous web-first assertion